cartographer-project/cartographer_ros/docs/source/faq.rst

 so there is an implicit knowledge which way is up.

 In 3D, an IMU is required mainly for measuring gravity.
-Gravity is an attractive quantity to measure, since it is drift free and a very strong signal vs accelerations of usual SLAM platforms.
+Gravity is an attractive quantity to measure, since it does not drift and is a very strong signal.
 Gravity is needed for two reasons

 1. There are no assumptions about the world in 3D, so to properly world align the resulting trajectory and map, gravity is used to define the z-direction.
 This